Coder-Academy-Patterns/node-zoo-api/readme.md

 ## Challenges

-1. Add more animals to the response of `src/routes/animals.js`
+1. Add more default animals to its model file
-2. Add a sea critters route at `/sea-critters` plus a model, with six different ocean-based animals
+2. Add a sea critters routes at `/sea-critters` plus the model, with six different ocean-based animals by default.
+Add all CRUD routes

 ## Challenges 2